udemytrainingaccount/demo/README.txt

-This is my first file created using command linr prompts
+This is my first file created using command line prompts

+**some random modifications insertions**